-- .01 This publication includes the following sections: - Financial Statements and Notes Checklist-For use by preparers of defined benefit pension plan financial statements and by practitioners who audit them as they evaluate the adequacy of disclosures. - Auditor's Report Checklist-For use by auditors in reporting on audited defined benefit pension plan financial statements. - Illustrative Financial Statements and Auditor's Reports-Illustrating full sets of defined benefit pension plan financial statements, notes, and auditor's reports.
+- .01 This publication includes the following sections: - Financial Statements and Notes Checklist-For use by preparers of health and welfare benefit plan financial statements and by practitioners who audit them as they evaluate the adequacy of disclosures. - Auditor's Report Checklist-For use by auditors in reporting on audited health and welfare benefit plan financial statements. - Illustrative Financial Statements and Auditor's Reports-Illustrating full sets of health and welfare benefit plan financial statements, notes, and auditor's reports.

-.02 The checklists and illustrative financial statements have been developed by the AICPA Accounting and Auditing Publications staff to serve as nonauthoritative practice aids for use by preparers of financial statements of defined benefit pension plans and by practitioners who audit them.
-The auditor's report checklists address those requirements most likely to be encountered when reporting on financial statements of a defined benefit pension plan prepared in conformity with U.S. generally accepted accounting principles (GAAP).
+.02 The checklists and illustrative financial statements have been developed by the AICPA Accounting and Auditing Publications staff to serve as nonauthoritative practice aids for use by preparers of financial statements of health and welfare benefit plans and by practitioners who audit them.
+The auditor's report checklists address those requirements most likely to be encountered when reporting on financial statements of a health and welfare benefit plan prepared in conformity with U.S. generally accepted accounting principles (GAAP).
 They do not include reporting requirements relating to other matters such as internal control or agreed-upon procedures.
-The financial statement and notes checklist includes disclosure considerations applicable to defined benefit pension plans in preparing financial statements in conformity with U.S. GAAP.
+The financial statement and notes checklist includes disclosure considerations applicable to health and welfare benefit plans in preparing financial statements in conformity with U.S. GAAP.